 Jip has a doctorate degree in nutrition and food science from Fu Jen University, and is passionate about sharing knowledge about women’s health and promoting human rights and welfare.
 She enjoy running, and in 2014, ran an ultra-marathon to benefit the International Training Institute of Young Women.

-Board member (Grenada)
+Board member (Lebanon)

 Board member (Haiti)

 Adrianna Sosa is certified by Bocconi University in corporate sustainability as well as entrepreneurship and is currently working as an Administrator for an import/export company in Haiti.
 She has received two consecutive awards for Outstanding Academic Achievement and has graduated school as a Valedictorian.
 In her free time, besides advocating for better conditions for young women and girls, she is probably lost in a book, or practicing her photography.